Options vs. Futures Advantages – How to maximize your profits

 Conclusion – Options vs. Futures Advantages

-One of the main advantages you’ve got when trading futures is that you’re not limited by the time decay, which is the most important element you need to take into consideration when trading options.
-Secondly, when deciding whether to trade futures or to trade options you need to keep in mind that futures trade more rapidly than options.
-In this regard, if you’re a daytrader, than futures trading is more suitable.
+One of the main advantages you have when trading futures is that you’re not limited by time decay, which is the most important element you need to take into consideration when trading options.
+Second, when deciding whether to trade futures or to trade options you need to keep in mind that futures trade more rapidly than options.
+In this regard, if you’re a daytrader, futures trading is more suitable.